minyez/minyez.github.io/_posts/2024-09-27-gaussian-quadrature.md

 For the second term, as $x_n$ is a root of $P_N$, $P_N(x)/(x-x_n)$ must be a polynomial of order $N-1$.
-Taking derivative will lead to a polynomial of order $N-2$ in the integrand, which can always be expressed as a linear combinations using Legendre polynomials of order less than $N-2$.
+Taking derivative will lead to a polynomial of order $N-2$ in the integrand, which can always be expressed as a linear combination using Legendre polynomials of order no more than $N-2$.
 Thus the integral vanishes due to their orthogonality with $P_N$, and

 $$\begin{equation}\label{eq:glq-proof-2}